Przemysław Czarnek: Minister of Science and Education

 In early October 2020, Czarnek was announced as the likely new minister of education and science (which was earlier divided into the Ministry of Science and Higher Education, MNISW, and the Ministry of National Education, MEN), shortly before he tested positive for SARS-CoV-2.
 His nomination was delayed after his SARS-CoV-2 positive status was announced.
 Czarnek was formally appointed Minister of Science and Education on 19 October 2020.

 The heads of 79 universities in Poland released a joint statement criticizing Czarnek's proposed reforms, arguing that they infringed on the autonomy of the universities and obstructed academic freedom while allowing pseudoscientific views to be taught in universities.

-Big Pitcher of the Year winner

-On 4 January 2022 Przemysław Czarnek was announced the Big Pitcher of the Year 2021 by the satirical newspaper Tygodnik NIE and the blog Make Life Harder after he defeated anti-abortion activist Kaja Godek in a satirical performance modeled on the competition.